 Through love and compassion, we have made it work.
 Now in high school, she comes home to our home more so that she can participate in sports and to work around work schedules.
-If one parent or family has an activity they want her involved in, we do everything we can to make that work no matter whose week it is.
+If one parent or family has an activity, they want her involved in it.
+We do everything we can to make that work, no matter whose week it is.

 Coparenting isn’t easy, but it is the best thing for the children.
 Showing them that you can work together as a family unit (for us, that means all four parents) shows them the utmost love.

-My biggest piece of advice when it comes to coparenting is to NEVER talk bad or negative about the other parents, ever.
+My most significant piece of advice when it comes to co-parenting is to NEVER talk bad or negative about the other parents, ever.
 This means no matter what the situation is, or what the other parents have done, you stay positive.
 Always refer to the other parent with kindness, love, and positivity.
 Save the negative for when the kids are not around.

 When two people divorce, they are not the only ones experiencing the separation.
-Friends and family can also be stricken by the event, but the children will have it the worst.
+The event can also strike friends and family, but the children will have it the worst.
 What was once a single household is now breaking in half, making it clear that the children will go one way or the other.

 No matter the reasons for the divorce, the parents have to put aside their differences and put their children’s needs first.
 You have to make sure that the transition is as painless as possible and create a secure environment to shelter them from bickering and discussions.
 If you do it all correctly and with maximum effort to ensure the least emotional impact on your children, the divorce can be accepted more easily.

-Here are some useful recommendations for how to handle the emotional confusion and prepare your children for the separation.
+Here are some useful recommendations for how to handle the emotional confusion and prepare your children for the divorcee to help ease the pain of separation.

 1. Let your children know you love them

-The children often think that they’ve done something bad and that by fixing it they can stop the divorce.
+The children often think that they’ve done something terrible and that by fixing it, they can stop the divorce.
 To avoid disappointment, sit down with your children and tell them how much you love them.
 If circumstances allow it, do this together with your ex.

 Be very clear about the message you’re conveying and don’t show any open hostility towards your ex.
 This moment requires a calming and nurturing environment.
 Choose to spend this time in the place your children like and feel comfortable in, like the zoo or an ice cream shop.

-If the other parent is usually absent from the children’s life, let them know that they’re still loveable.
+If the other parent is usually absent from the children’s lives, let them know that they’re still loveable.
 They shouldn’t feel as though it is their fault at any moment.